-Chadar tents are another cheap accommodation which is available at most of the remote regions in Ladakh; even alongside the roads at a lot of places.
+Chadar tents are another cheap accommodation that is available in most of the remote regions in Ladakh; even alongside the roads at a lot of places.
 Here you can get a bed to crash on for the night for as low as Rs.
 300 per person.

 Food Cost in Ladakh

-This is more of a personal choice but except for the city of Leh, there are really no expensive eating joints elsewhere in Ladakh.
+This is more of a personal choice really.
+But except for the city of Leh, there are really no expensive eating joints elsewhere in Ladakh.
 Local Dhabas are available at most of the places and will work well for budget meals.

 Book Your Flight in Advance